Germanunkol/trAInsported/Documentation.md

 			-- set the entry in the passengerList for the passenger to nil.
 This is the accepted way of "deleting" the entry in Lua. passengerList[passenger] = nil
 		end

+###function ai.mapEvent(...)###
+Some challenge-matches need more events than listed above, to notify you if something has happened.
+These challenge maps will call this function.
+This way, a user-created map can tell you, for example, when the time's almost up, or when your train has arrived at a certain, special rail-piece.
+The description of the map should always make sure you know what arguments the map creator will pass to you.
+**Passed Arguments:**

+- any number of arguments which the creator of the map has specified.
+Check the map description to see what arguments to expect!

+**Returns:**

+- nothing

 Available Functions